Sugar Hill, Georgia: Geography

 Sugar Hill is located in northern Gwinnett County in northern Georgia.
 It is bordered to the northeast by the city of Buford and to the southwest by the city of Suwanee.
 Georgia State Route 20 is the main highway through the center of Sugar Hill, leading northwest 11 mi to Cumming and south 12 mi to Lawrenceville, the Gwinnett County seat.
 U.S. Route 23 runs along the southern edge of Sugar Hill, leading southwest 5 mi to Suwanee and 10 mi to Duluth.
-US 23 turns southeast at the Sugar Hill–Buford border and runs 1 mi with SR 20 to Interstate 985, which in turn leads northeast 19 mi to Gainesville and southwest 36 mi to downtown Atlanta.
+US 23 turns southeast at the Sugar Hill–Buford border and runs 1 mi with SR 20 to Interstate 985, which in turn leads northeast 19 mi to Gainesville and southwest 36 mi to Downtown Atlanta.

-According to the United States Census Bureau, as of 2010 the city of Sugar Hill had a total land area of 27.5 km2, of which 0.1 sqkm, or 0.33%, was water.
-The U.S. Geological Survey lists the city's elevation as 1149 ft.
+According to the United States Census Bureau, the city has a total area of 11.357 sqmi, of which 11.301 sqmi is land and 0.056 sqmi (0.49%) is water.
+The United States Geological Survey lists the city's elevation as 1079 ft.